topleft/mongo-crud-tutorial/readme.md

 ![httpie GET 404](./public/images/httpie-get-404.png)

 The important clue here is the '404'.
-We used a 'path' that was undefined, so there was nothing for the browser/server to do.
-There was no route to handle the browsers/servers request.
+We used a 'path' that was undefined, so there was nothing for the server to do with the browser's request.
 This is a 404 error.
-They are common in developing and tell you that you need to investigate your routes or paths.
+They are common in developing and tell you that you need to investigate your routes/paths.

 If you were to get a '500', this would mean that your route was found, but that some sort of logic within the route was incorrect.